Christmas & HolidayDavid Scott AllenDessertProvencal RecipesTaste

 Croquants - Croquets

 This crunchy little cookie biscuit is the French version of the Italian Biscotti or Biscotto.
-Delightfully good served with your favourite tea or coffee or let's be honest completely on their own.
+It's delightfully good served with your favourite tea or coffee or, let's be honest, completely on its own.

 Prep Time 30 minutes